jd28/rollnw/lib/nw/smalls/docs/profile-packages.md

 - an ordered set of filesystem module search paths supplied before runtime initialization;
 - the shipped `core` package; and
-- the selected profile package.
+- the selected profile package, including `resources.json` and sorted `data_specs/*.json` declarations.

 Outputs:

 - one resolved selected profile package;
+- one validated resource-container batch expanded from `resources.json`;
 - registered and validated profile propset schemas;
-- initialized subsystem policy modules and required profile config batches; and
+- validated mandatory profile hooks, initialized native/config domains, and optional gameplay registrations; and
 - a runtime ready to create or deserialize objects.

 The selected profile is a true singleton for one kernel service generation.